transferable-samplers/transferable-samplers/docs/usage.md

 - [ManyPeptidesMD](https://huggingface.co/datasets/transferable-samplers/many-peptides-md)
 - [Single systems](https://huggingface.co/datasets/transferable-samplers/sequential-boltzmann-generators-data)

 In both cases, the codebase is set up to automatically download the necessary data for training and evaluation.
-In the case of ManyPeptidesMD the training webdataset will by default be streamed and cached.
+In the case of ManyPeptidesMD, the training webdataset will by default be streamed and cached.

 ## Model Weights